 Two examples of the dial patterns used for the compliance test are shown below.
 The first example shows that 11 digit numbers that begin with a 1 and have a destination domain of avaya.com from ALL locations uses route policy ASBCE-route.

-The second example shows that 10 digit numbers that start with 469555 to domain avaya.com and originating from any location uses route policy Trenton Trk 34.
-These are the DID numbers assigned to the enterprise from Windstream.
+The second example shows that 10 digit numbers that start with 973555 to any domain and originating from any location uses route policy Trenton Trk 34.
+These are the DID numbers assigned to the enterprise from Level 3.